 The Eagle was the symbol of Ancient Rome and strengthened the connection between the Jews plight in Bethlehem, and the current plight of the Dutch in Antwerp.
 A double headed eagle came into use to show the unification of the Eastern and Western Roman Empire.
 Later, and over time, the Hapsburg’s became the rulers of the Holy Roman Empire and were endorsed by the Pope, and they to, adopted the double headed eagle.
 The lineage and coat of arms were ways to legitimize their right to rule over such a vast empire.

-By including the coat of arms Bruegel’s painting moved into the realm of social commentary.
+By including the coat of arms Bruegel’s Census at Bethlehem moved into the realm of social commentary.
 To the Dutch it was clearly a statement about the unfair treatment they received from the Hapsburg’s.
 Given the unflattering message of the painting, we have to ask, why were so many copies made, presumably without interference from the crown?
 This was the era of the Spanish Inquisition after all.

 One theory is that the monarchy choose to interpret the painting as an endorsement of their rule, rather than a criticism.
 The Hapsburg’s had created a fictitious genealogical line that went all the way back to Julius Caesar and Charlemagne.
 Rulers often tried to link themselves to the Roman Empire to give themselves more credibility, and to claim they had God’s blessing on their rule.
 The presence of the coat of arms could be interpreted to mean the Hapsburg’s, like Charlemagne, were chosen by God to rule Europe and protect his church.